ImperialCollegeLondon/OstRipening/README.md

      ```python
      conda activate flowmodel

+  - If numba was not installed, try:
+      ```python
+      conda install -c numba numba

+  - If numpy-indexed was not installed, try:
+      ```python
+      pip install numpy-indexed

 # Running pnflowPy
-To run the pnflowPy , you should first generate the networks from the images using the **[pnextract](https://github.com/ImperialCollegeLondon/pnextract)** or **[poreXtractor](https://github.com/ImperialCollegeLondon/poreOccupancyAnalysis)** module, see the documentation of pnextract executable.
+To run the OstRipening code, you should first generate the networks from the images using the **[pnextract](https://github.com/ImperialCollegeLondon/pnextract)** or **[poreXtractor](https://github.com/ImperialCollegeLondon/poreOccupancyAnalysis)** module, see the documentation of pnextract executable.
 Then you should copy the generated networks into the data folder and edit the input_pnflow.dat by setting the NETWORK keyword and other keywords.
 Full descriptions of the keywords in the input_pnflow.dat can be found in doc/pnflow_guide.pdf inside the **[pnflow](https://github.com/ImperialCollegeLondon/pnflow)** module.
 However, only the keywords inside the input_pnflow.dat have been implemented, others might be added later for more robustness.

 You can then run the pnflowPy by doing the following:
-  1. Change directory into the pnflowPy folder.
+  1. Change directory into the OstRipening folder.
   2. Running the following command in terminal or in Windows command-prompt (cmd):
       ```python
       python main.py data/input_pnflow.dat